 Perhaps most obviously, authorities were able to collect taxes based on the money made by licensed online gambling services.
 This is noteworthy because in places where casino sites are not officially endorsed, players would be forced to use overseas sites and thus result in tax revenues being lost altogether.

-In addition, online casinos in the US must be operated by companies with a land-based casino presence in most cases.
+In addition, these casinos must be operated by companies with a land-based casino presence in most cases.
 This was crucial to the survival of many of the best-known bricks and mortar casino brands during the height of the pandemic since they could continue to serve customers digitally even if their physical premises were inaccessible.

 The long view